CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast multipaths

-Configures the maximum number of equal-cost BGP paths allowed.
+Configures the maximum number of equal-cost BGP paths allowed for IPv4.
 The BGP multipath option is on by default and the maximum number of paths is 64 so that the switch can install multiple equal-cost BGP paths to the forwarding table and load balance traffic across multiple links.
 You can change the number of paths allowed, according to your needs.
 1 disables the BGP multipath option.

 ### Command Syntax